Scale to Excel

 The Chamber is partnering with the national organization Interise on this program to help minority-owned businesses accelerate their growth.

-The program is offered for free to participants.
-The $10,000 tuition cost is subsidized by Greensboro Chamber of Commerce and generous donations from community partners.
+The program is offered to participants for a one-time fee of $200.
+The total $10,000 tuition cost is subsidized by Greensboro Chamber of Commerce and generous donations from community partners.

-Applications are now open for the third class.
+Applications are now open for the fourth class.
 For more information, reach out to Kate Phillips, Director of Accelerate Greensboro, at kphillips@greensboro.org.

 National Program Results